fajieyuan/WSDM2019-nextitnet/README.md

-strongly suggest running this job on GPU, which is at least 20 times faster than on CPU e.g.,
+strongly suggest running the code on GPU, which is at least 20 times faster than on CPU e.g.,